collardeau/svelte-fluid-header/README.md

 #### `right`

-On larger screens, the `right` slot goes into the right side of the header, usually for a horizontal menu.
+The `right` slot goes into the right side of the header, usually for a horizontal menu.
+It is hidden on smaller screens.

 #### `drawer`

-On smaller screens, the `drawer` slot goes into the section below the header.
-It is hidden and can be toggled (with a customizable animation).
-Here you can place a vertical menu.
+The `drawer` slot goes below the header, usually to place a vertical menu.
+It can be toggled into view (with a customizable animation).
+It is hidden on larger screens.

-#### `right-collapsed` (optional)
+#### `right-collapsed` optional

+The `right-collapsed` slot goes to the right of the header on smaller screens, usually for a hamburger button to reveal the drawer.
+It is hidden on larger screens.

-On smaller screens, the `right-collapsed` slot replaces the `right` slot.
-It is a good place for a button to open or close the drawer below.
-It is optional as `svelte-fluid-header` has a default slot with hamburger and close buttons (which you can further style).
-However you may place whatever you want in the slot. (see Bind section to create your own button.)
+It is optional as `svelte-fluid-header` provides a default slot including hamburger and close buttons (which you can style).
+See Bind section to create your own button and open the drawer.

 ## Props